krischal111/dharmashala/README.md

 The folder structure of this repository looks like this:

     Root
-    +
-    +-- Subjects    : It contains all the subjects available in both Engineering courses
-    +   +-- COA     : The computer organization and architecture resource folder
-    +   +-- Communication-System: The resource folder for communication system
+    |
+    +-- Subjects
+    |   +-- Subject
+    |       +-- syllabus.md
+    |       +-- labs.md : A md document for linking al labs for the subject.
+    |       +-- Labs
+    |           +-- Lab-sheet-i.md
+    |
-    +   +-- ... etc.
+    +-- Departments
-    +
-    +-- Departments : For now it contains markdown documents for each Dept.
-    +   +-- BCT.md  : A markdown document for course structure for BCT
+    |   +-- BCT.md  : A markdown document for course structure for BCT
-    +   +-- BEI.md  : A markdown document for course structure for BEI
+    |   +-- BEI.md  : A markdown document for course structure for BEI
-    +
-    +-- extra-resources : Contains some extra resources.
-Like notes on specific topic, or softwares.
+    |   +-- Dept-extra : A folder for more department-specific resources.
+    |       +-- nth-sem-tips.md
+    |
+    +-- extra-resources
+        +-- Softwares
-    +   +-- Softwares   : Contains instruction for installation of different softwares.
+        |   +-- a_software.md : Installation guide for a software.
-    +       +-- a_software.md   : Info + installation of softwares + it's alternatives
-    +
-    +-- ... : Till now, there are just two important folders
+        |

-1. Subject Folder:
+        +-- Subject

-Each subject folder will contain a syllabus.md file and other files needed for that subjects.
+            +-- Resource for that softwares.

 ## Disciplines